Renowned noise cancelling headphones—now with Bose AR

-Get access to your default virtual assistant, like Siri.
+Get access to your default voice assistant, like Siri.

 When you want to take your music anywhere, you need headphones built to keep up.
-With impact-resistant materials, glass filled nylon and corrosion resistant stainless steel, they're engineered to survive life on the go.
+With impact-resistant materials, glass-filled nylon and corrosion-resistant stainless steel, they’re engineered to survive life on the go.
 But when you take them everywhere and listen all day, they have to be comfortable, too.
-That's why the QC35 headband isn't just soft, it's luxurious.
-Wrapped in Alcantara®—the soft covering material used in yachts and high end automobiles—it provides a welcome comfort designed for all-day listening.
-And the plush ear cushions are manufactured from a synthetic protein leather, so it won't even feel like you're wearing headphones.
+That’s why the QC35 headband isn’t just soft, it’s luxurious.
+Wrapped in Alcantara®—the soft covering material used in yachts and high-end automobiles—it provides welcome comfort designed for all-day listening.
+And the plush ear cushions are manufactured from a synthetic protein leather, so it won’t even feel like you’re wearing headphones.

-Enjoy up to 20 hours of listening, enough time to pore through this entire playlist.
+Enjoy up to 20 hours of listening, enough time to work through this entire playlist.
+So you can keep the music—or the quiet—going all day long.
 And when it finally runs down, a quick 15-minute charge gives you another 2.5 hours.
-For that rare time when you do get caught without battery, use the included cable to plug in and keep the music playing.
+For those rare times when you do get caught without battery power, use the included cable to plug in and keep the music playing.

 Astonishing sound at any volume

 You want fullness and clarity for your music, regardless of how loud it gets.
-That's why our drivers feature volume-optimised EQ for even better performance than before.
-When you're playing at low volumes in a quiet office, you get the same, consistent quality as when you need to turn it up on a busy street.
+That’s why our drivers feature volume-optimised EQ for even better performance than before.
+Get clear, balanced audio performance at any volume and a noise-rejecting dual-microphone system that provides clearer calls, even in noisy environments.
+So, when you’re playing at low volumes in a quiet office, you get the same, consistent quality as when you need to turn it up on a busy street.